TODO: Mention: input stream MUST be in ‘binary mode’, i.e. stream position = number of bytes!

 Quex can setup the buffer filler for the converter of your choice by command line arguments.
 Those are

-If you want to use IBM’s ICU library for conversion.
+If you want to use IBM’s ICU library by-default for conversion.

-If you want to use GNU IConv for conversion.
+If you want to use GNU IConv by-default for conversion.

 In order to use the converter you need to pass the name of the encoding to the constructor of the lexical analyzer as shown below.
 For details consider the class definition of the generated lexical analyzer class.